-Abstract.
-Objective: Chronic neural recordings have provided many insights into the relationship between neural activity and behavior.
+Objective.
+Chronic neural recordings have provided many insights into the relationship between neural activity and behavior.
 We set out to develop a miniaturized motorized microdrive that allows precise electrode positioning despite possibly unreliable motors.

-Approach: We designed a feedback-based motor control mechanism.
+Approach.
+We designed a feedback-based motor control mechanism.
 It contains an integrated position readout from an array of magnets and a Hall sensor.

-Main results: Our extremely lightweight (<1 g) motorized microdrive allows remote positioning of both metal electrodes and glass pipettes along one motorized axis.
+Main results.
+Our extremely lightweight ($<1\,\mathrm{g}$) motorized microdrive allows remote positioning of both metal electrodes and glass pipettes along one motorized axis.
 Target locations can be defined with a range of 6 mm and they can be reached within 1 μ m precision.
 The incorporated headstage electronics are capable of both extracellular and intracellular recordings.
-We included a simple mechanism for repositioning electrodes in three dimensions and for replacing them in midst operation.
+We include a simple mechanism for repositioning electrodes in three dimensions and for replacing them during operation.
 We present neural data from different premotor areas of adult and juvenile zebra finches.

-Significance: Our findings show that feedback-based microdrive control requires little extra size and weight, suggesting that feedback-based control can be incorporated into more complex multi-electrode designs.
+Significance.
+Our findings show that feedback-based microdrive control requires little extra size and weight, suggesting that such control can be incorporated into more complex multielectrode designs.